hitranonline/hapi/README.md

   32) ADDED PARLISTS FOR LINE MIXING (VOIGT AND SDVOIGT) (ver.
 1.1.0.9.7)
   33) ADDED SUPPORT FOR ROSENKRANZ LM PARAMETERS TO PCQSDHC AND LORENTZ (ver.
 1.1.1.0)
   34) FIXED THE TYPEERROR IN ARANGE (ver.
 1.1.2.0)
+  35) ADDED NEW FUNCTIONAL INTERFACES FOR ALL CROSS-SECTION CALCULATING ROUTINES (ver.
+1.2.0.0)

 ## Introduction